 \subsubsection{eNB}

-The eNB VNF needs a sufficiently fast system (or PC).
-Thus, before deploying the eNB, it is advised to use a low-latency Linux kernel and to make sure all the system's CPU cores are in the C0 state (using the i7z utility).
-On the other hand, the eNB module uses an \textit{image\_downloader} script to download the FPGA image of the USRP.
-This program itself downloads the required UHD images based on the USRP type, which is set as an environment variable.
-In order to speed up the procedure, one can download the required images according to the board type and define them as a hostPath volume (placed in the worker node hosting the eNB).
+According to Fig.~\ref{fig:init}, the last step in the application setup is to run the eNB deployment.
+The eNB deployment refers to a ConfigMap object (the eNB-cfg in the Fig.~\ref{fig:init}) which defines all eNB parameters, such as MNC, MCC, and MME IP address, and therefore, it should be deployed first.
+The eNB VNF needs to be deployed on a system with low-latency Linux kernel and all CPU cores in the C0 state (checked with the i7z utility).
+On the other hand, the eNB module uses an \textit{image-downloader} script to download the FPGA image of the USRP.
+This program itself downloads the required UHD image based on the USRP type, which is set as an environment variable.
+In order to speed up the procedure, one can download the suitable image according to the board type which is referenced as a hostPath volume (placed in the worker node hosting the eNB).